 Evolving organically, for humanity’s sake

 Upcoming for Rethinking Psychiatry are many more virtual events, including summits and sessions highlighting peer approaches and the Soteria model in different parts of the world.
 Next up: that May 23 session on Soteria Alaska.
-After that, a June 20 presentation on Soteria Israel — which currently has 10 houses, is working on the 11th, and has plans for 130 total in two years — and a July 11 session on peer-respite houses.
-Then, come August, RTP will offer a month-long “Peer Respite / Soteria Summit” with organizers in the US, the UK, Germany, Israel, and beyond.
+After that, a June 20 presentation on Soteria Israel and a July 11 session on peer-respite houses.
+Then, down the line, RTP will offer a month-long “Peer Respite / Soteria Summit” with organizers in the US, the UK, Germany, Israel, and beyond.

 The Summit will likely be held over the five Sundays in August, probably between 9 a.m. and 12 p.m.
 Pacific time; other events will run from 10 a.m. to 12 p.m.
 Silvia urges anyone who’d like to help plan to email the group at [email protected].
 She also urges anyone who’s interested in future events to sign up for the newsletter (the red button) at RethinkingPsychiatry.org.